 Museonder is an additional museum that presents displays that educate visitors on the geology and biology of the park.
 There are also around 275 sculptures and other artistic presentations within the park.

-Experiencing the artwork from artists like Vincent van Gogh and Pablo Picasso is a unique highlight that is not experienced in almost other national parks.
+Experiencing the artwork from artists like Vincent van Gogh and Pablo Picasso is a unique highlight that is not experienced in almost any other national park.

 The park provides hikers with an array of trails and footpaths that meander through the park.
 Most of the trails are easy with little elevation changes.
 The various trails range from 1.86 miles (3 km) to 4.97 miles (8 km) for the traditional hiker.
 For those who are more adventurous, there are trails reaching over 20 miles (32 km) in distance.
 There are limited elevation changes in the park making most trails easier in nature.